Is a Career in Advertising Right for You?

 Expect Low Pay At First

-Are you willing to start out at the bottom of the totem pole and work your way up to the corner office with a view?
+Are you willing to start out at the bottom and work your way up to the corner office with a view?
 Advertising salaries won't make you rich overnight when you're just starting out.

 Full-time agency copywriters can start off in the low teens before working their way into $60,000 or more positions.
 Full-time agency account executives can work their way into positions that pay close to $80,000.
 You'll also find many seasoned ad pros making six figures in their accomplished careers.
 Being determined and hard-working will help you land bigger positions with better pay.